Pluricentric language

-A pluricentric language or polycentric language is a language with several interacting codified standard forms, often corresponding to different countries.
-Many examples of such languages can be found worldwide among the most-spoken languages, including but not limited to Chinese in Mainland China, Taiwan and Singapore; English in the United Kingdom, the United States, India, and elsewhere; and French in France, Canada, and elsewhere.
+A pluricentric language or polycentric language is a language with several codified standard forms, often corresponding to different countries.
+Many examples of such languages can be found worldwide among the most-spoken languages, including but not limited to Chinese in the People's Republic of China, Taiwan and Singapore; English in the United States, United Kingdom, Canada, Australia, New Zealand, Ireland, South Africa, India, Singapore, and elsewhere; and French in France, Canada, many African countries, and elsewhere.

 The converse case is a monocentric language, which has only one formally standardized version.
 Examples include Japanese and Russian.

-In some cases, the different standards of a pluricentric language may be elaborated until they become autonomous languages, as happened with Malaysian and Indonesian, and with Hindi and Urdu.
-The same process is under way in Serbo-Croatian and Bulgarian.
+In some cases, the different standards of a pluricentric language may be elaborated to appear as separate languages, e.g. Malaysian and Indonesian, Hindi and Urdu, while Serbo-Croatian is in an earlier stage of that process.

 Examples of varying degrees of pluricentrism

 Arabic

 Pre-Islamic Arabic can be considered a polycentric language.
 In Arabic-speaking countries different levels of polycentricity can be detected.
 Modern Arabic is a pluricentric language with varying branches correlating with different regions where Arabic is spoken and the type of communities speaking it.
 The vernacular varieties of Arabic include: